 Switch to a renewable energy supplier

 Buying your energy from a renewable energy supplier can reduce your carbon footprint by a massive 1.5 tons alone!
+It’s the most effective way of cutting emissions with little effort and renewable energy providers do not cost more.

 Change all light bulbs to LED lights

 LED lights are more efficient than any other light bulb.
 Avoid buying traditional incandescent light bulbs which waste energy as heat rather than light.
+This will save £45 on your yearly energy bill.

 Switch off light when you are not using them

 Surveys show we waste energy when we don’t bother to switch off a light in the room.
 The worst situations we do this is when we go out for the day or keep them on the in the night when we are sleeping.
 Apparently, the most likely place we accidentally keep lights on is in the bathroom.
-This could save up to 0.3 tons of carbon emissions a year.

 Reduce your food waste

 It is estimated that the average UK household throws away the equivalent of 8 meals a week!
 Be aware of whether you need the food you are buying and avoid buy one get one free offer or two for three offers.
 Remember that best for end dates simply mean when the food is at its freshest, so you don’t have to automatically throw it away at that date.
-Also, freezers keep food fresh longer and edible.
+Also, freezers keep food fresh for longer and it stays edible.

 Have a shorter shower on a cooler setting